Where do teachers go when they finish the program?

 - Knowledge of (an)other foreign language(s) and experience travelling to/living in other countries is a plus

-Be trained by the best
+Be trained by one of the most experienced team

 Only at LADO will you experience an invaluable number of practicum hours beyond what other programs offer!